NehaChalla1/neha-assessment/README.md

 docker run -d -p 80:80 <your-docker-hub-username>/neha-assessment-g23ai2067

-and it should reflect like the same as below image
+After this try running the Http:localhost and it should reflect like the same as below image